NicolasFloquet/vector/website/content/en/highlights/2021-11-16-CSV-enrichment.md

 We're excited to share that we've released a new feature that allows users to enrich events flowing through the topology using a CSV file.

 [Enrichment tables][] enables events to have more context and be more readable.
-For example, when collecting events from IoT devices, you may want to keep your payloads coming from the devices to be small; enrichment of events with CSV allows users to reformat the data to be more human readable (e.g., converting data emitted by the IoT device — `1`, `2`, `3` — to "Low battery", "Medium battery", "High battery").
+This feature works by looking at a single row in a pointed CSV file, allowing users to map the data into the event using the full power of VRL.

-The `csv_file` works by looking at a single row in a pointed CSV file, allowing users to map the data into the event using the full power of VRL.
+For example, when collecting events from IoT devices, you may want to keep your payloads coming from the devices to be small; by enriching events from a CSV file, users can reformat the data to be more human readable and provide better context (e.g., converting data emitted by the IoT device — `1`, `2`, `3` — to `"Low battery"`, `"Medium battery"`, `"High battery"`).

-Let's stick with the IoT example from above.
-Our CSV file contains the below:
+Let's stick with the IoT example from above, and let's assume that our CSV file contains the below:
 ```
 code,message
 1,"device battery full"